ccifuentesr/CARMENES-V/README.md

 - Directory ./Spectra: Includes PHOENIX synthetic spectra.
 [1 item, 44.1 MB]
 - Directory ./Stars: Includes data for individual stars to produce custom SEDs.
 [4 items, 20 KB]

+The total size is 51 MB.
+If the `./Spectra` directory is not needed, the size shrinks to less than 7 MB.

 ### Files

 All files are named `cif20.xxx_yyy_zzz.py`, where `xxx` defines the kind of output that it produces, `yyy` gives additional information about the output, and `zzz` enumerates the main variables involved.
 For example, the script `cif20.plot_literature_Mabs_SpT.py` produces an absolute magnitude vs. spectral type plot, and compares the values with those of the literature.
 The complete list of files and their description can be found below.